Ipgnosis/tic_tac_toe/README.md

 3. Calculate win/loss probabilities for any given move
 4. Explore the history of great games played in the past, looking for similarities

-The goal of this project is to get the computer to learn Tic Tac Toe as a young human learns: starting with just enough information to play and then learn by experience of play; basing their decisions on their memory of what worked or didn't work in the past.
+The goal of this project is to get the computer to learn Tic Tac Toe as a child learns: starting with just enough information to play and then learning by experience of play, basing their decisions on their recollection of what worked or didn't work in the past.

 ## Approach: